david-solis/roshambo/README.md

 * How can you entice players to play, knowing that they may have their funding stuck in the contract if they faced an uncooperative player?

 ## Rules
-1. The rock breaks the scissors, the scissors cut the paper, and the paper covers the rock.
+1. The rock blunts the scissors, the scissors cut the paper, and the paper wraps the rock.
 2. A game begins when the player creates it.
 3. The game must be fair, so neither player should have an advantage over the other.
 4. A cheater player must always lose.